 Lifeline began responding to the needs of orphans internationally in 1999 and currently has 15 country programs.
 Lifeline offers a full range of consulting and social services to prospective adoptive parents designed to minimize the stress, time and costs associated with the successful adoption of a child internationally.

-Lifeline has partnered with local churches and the family and child services in multiples states (currently, AL, GA, and TN, with other states in development) to recruit, train and license Christian foster families for children in the foster care system, starting in Alabama and expanding elsewhere.
+Lifeline has partnered with local churches and the family and child services in multiples states (currently AL and SC) to recruit, train and license Christian foster families for children in the foster care system, starting in Alabama and expanding elsewhere.
 For many children and families who have never been exposed to the Gospel, our foster parents are the hands and feet of Jesus Christ to these in need.

 Lifeline provides training for families adopting internationally through Lifeline’s Crossings Curriculum.
 Crossings is an interactive training intended to help prepare and equip families for the joys and challenges that come with the journey of international adoption.
 The information is presented from a Biblical and Christian worldview with an emphasis placed on adoption of older children and children with special needs.
 Some topics addressed during Crossings include: understanding development, behavioral effects of trauma, neurochemistry changes, sensory processing disorder, parent attachment styles, behavioral change, healthy attachment, and other relevant issues.
 The education provided during Crossings has been derived from a number of reliable resources highlighting Trust-Based Relational Intervention® presented by the TCU Institute of Child Development.
 Crossings also provides the opportunity for adoptive families to ask questions, meet other individuals who are on the adoptive journey, and hear from those who have gone before them in this process.
 We are currently expanding Crossings to incorporate more in-depth domestic adoption, foster care, and birth parent training resources.